ryndrb/Complete-Fire-Red-Upgrade/README.md

 ## What is this?
 A CFRU fork for a personal romhack.
+Regarding the hack, it uses Hydo Blue? (if I remember correctly) scrap maps that I've found online.
+So big credits to the/their mapper/s.

 **Before doing anything it is HIGHLY recommended the documentation be read thoroughly.**